Daniel Chard

 About

-My book, Nixon’s War at Home: The FBI, Leftist Guerrillas, and the Origins of Counterterrorism, was published in September 2021 with University of North Carolina Press (Justice, Power, and Politics series).
-I also co-edited, Science for the People: Documents from America’s Movement of Radical Scientists (University of Massachusetts Press, 2018).
-My writing has appeared in Jacobin, Washington Post, Radical History Review, and The Sixties.
+I am the author of Nixon’s War at Home: The FBI, Leftist Guerrillas, and the Origins of Counterterrorism, (University of North Carolina Press, 2021), and co-editor of Science for the People: Documents from America’s Movement of Radical Scientists (University of Massachusetts Press, 2018).
+My writing has also appeared in numerous popular and scholarly publications, including Jacobin, Washington Post, Radical History Review, and The Sixties.
+I'm currently developing the manuscript for my next book, Remaking the Security State: America and the Politics of Terrorism from Watergate to 9/11.

 I hold a PhD (2016) and MA (2011) in History from the University of Massachusetts Amherst and a BA in History (magna cum laude, 2008) from the University of Southern Maine.